Stock Market Prices Prediction Using Machine Learning and Deep Learning

 ‘Year’, ‘Month’, ‘Week’, ‘Day’, ‘Dayofweek’, ‘Dayofyear’, ‘Is_month_end’, ‘Is_month_start’, ‘Is_quarter_end’, ‘Is_quarter_start’, ‘Is_year_end’, and ‘Is_year_start’.

-Note: I have used add_datepart from fastai library.
+Note: I have used add_datepart from the fastai library.
 If you do not have it installed, you can simply use the command pip install fastai.
-Otherwise, you can create these feature using simple for loops in python.
+Otherwise, you can create these features using simple for loops in Python.
 I have shown an example below.

-Apart from this, we can add our own set of features that we believe would be relevant for the predictions.
-For instance, my hypothesis is that the first and last days of the week could potentially affect the closing price of the stock far more than the other days.
-So I have created a feature that identifies whether a given day is Monday/Friday or Tuesday/Wednesday/Thursday.
+Apart from this, we can add features that we believe would be relevant to the predictions.
+For instance, I hypothesize that the first and last days of the week could affect the stock’s closing price far more than the other days.
+So, I have created a feature that identifies whether a given day is Monday/Friday or Tuesday/Wednesday/Thursday.
 This can be done using the following lines of code:

 new_data['mon_fri'] = 0